BryceCanyonCounty/bcc-ranch/README.md

 # bcc-ranch

 > This ranching script is a massive ranching project that allows players to own thier own ranches!
-With features like herding, owning animals, ranch chores, herding animals, selling animals, butchering and more this script ensures that you will love tending to your virtual ranch!
+With features like herding, owning animals, ranch chores, selling animals, butchering and more this script ensures that you will love tending to your virtual ranch!

 # Requirements
 - VORP Core